-Overview 154
+Overview 158

-Using Virtual Media
+Using Virtual Media 163

-Connecting to Virtual Media
+Connecting to Virtual Media 165

 Disconnecting Virtual Media

 Virtual media extends KVM capabilities by enabling KVM target servers to remotely access media from a client PC and network file servers.
+The supports virtual media access of hard drives and remotely mounted images.
+Virtual media sessions are secured using 256-bit AES or RC4 encryption.

 With this feature, media mounted on a client PC and network file servers is essentially "mounted virtually" by the target server.
 The target server can then read from and write to that media as if it were physically connected to the target server itself.
 In addition to data file support via virtual media files are supported by virtual media via a USB connection.